LuisaEbner/ERF/README.md

                               minsup=.025, corelim = 1, n_imp = 10, print_output = T, ...)
 ```

-\texttt{X} and \texttt{y} are the only mandatory arguments, the remaining arguments are optional.
-A detailed description of the parameters can be found in the main file 'erf_main' in the folder ERF.
+X and y are the only mandatory arguments, the remaining arguments are optional.
+A detailed description of the parameters can be found in the main file `erf_main` in the folder `ERF`.

 To get a first impression of how the function `ExpertRuleFit()` works, a short introductory example is provided regarding the prediction of Diabetes.
-An extensive description of the fitting procedure and example analyses with more extensive explanations can be found in the folders **ERF** and **experiments**, as well as the respective MSc. thesis.
+An extensive description of the fitting procedure and example analyses with more extensive explanations can be found in the folders `ERF` and `experiments`, as well as the respective MSc. thesis.

 ## Example: Predicting Diabetes

-**Data.** The Pima Indian Diabetes (PID) data set loaded from the UCI Machine Learning Repository
+**Data.** The Pima Indian Diabetes (PID) data set is available from the UCI Machine Learning Repository.
-results from a survey taken out by the National Institute of Diabetes and Digestive and Kidney Diseases.
 Recorded information regards a 768 adult women sampled from the Pima Indian population in Arizona.
 The binary target *diabetes* was diagnosed according to the WHO criteria regarding glucose
 concentrations in different medical test settings.
 Eight numeric attributes were included as significant risk factors for an onset of
 diabetes.
-There are: *Pregnancies, Glucose, BP, SkinThickness, Insulin, BMI, DPF* and *Age*.
+These are: *Pregnancies, Glucose, BP, SkinThickness, Insulin, BMI, DPF* and *Age*.

 ```{r}